MenakaGodakanda/Security-Incident-Response-Playbooks/README.md

 # Security Incident Response Playbooks

 This repository contains security incident response playbooks for various scenarios such as data breaches, DDoS attacks, and ransomware infections.
-Each playbook includes step-by-step instructions and automation scripts to handle the incidents effectively.
+Each playbook includes step-by-step instructions and automation scripts to handle the incidents effectively.<br>
+<a href="https://github.com/MenakaGodakanda/Security-Incident-Response-Playbooks/blob/main/Project_Description.md">Project Description</a>

 ## Overview